 Last week we announced the Worldwide Vegan Bake Sale along with their best-selling Chocolate Chip Cookie recipe to help get you in the baking mood.
 Of course, a bake sale with only one product might seem a bit limiting, so throughout the next couple of months, we will feature a few more bake sale-worthy recipes.
-Including this one for dairy-free, egg-free (and of course vegan) Lemon Mini-Cheesecakes.
+Including this one for dairy-free, egg-free and of course vegan lemon cheesecakes.

 - 4-1/2 teaspoons (20g) Ener-G egg replacer (equivalent of 3 eggs)